Most organisations have an idea of how they want to be portrayed to clients or the public. They will have a brand and know what their values are.

 There are three examples of the singular they in that sentence.
 Did you notice?
-Would you have written it any differently?
+Would you have written it any other way?
 Of course, I could have written: When the student got to school, he or she realised he or she had forgotten his or her lunch.
 That’s a bit unwieldy!
 And potentially wrong.
 But definitely not inclusive.
 Italic font was first used in presses in Italy the 1500s and was designed to replicate the handwritten manuscripts of the time.
-Italic font was used differentiate informal manuscripts created for leisure reading from formal manuscripts, which used Roman type.
+Italic font was used differentiate informal manuscripts created for leisure reading from formal manuscripts, which used Roman font.
 It wasn’t until the sixteenth century that italic font was used for emphasis.
-Today it has several more uses, but it’s important to not overuse it, as this can lead to readability issues, especially when taking into account accessibility.
-As an aside, the first letter of italics is pronounced the same as the i in sit – not as eye.
+It's tempting to use italic font to differentiate notes, long quotes or dialogue from the main text to help that text stand out but not be as in-your-face as bold font.
+But this can make the text harder to read than Roman (normal) font, which is especially important when taking into account accessibility.
+There are specific times when it is useful, but it’s important to not overuse it.
+As always, first check if your organisation has a style guide, and follow that.
+If there is no style guide, then the guidelines below will help you decide when to use italics in New Zealand English.
+As an aside, the first letter of italics is pronounced like the i in sit – not as eye-talics.
 Related article:

 NZE: How to write times and dates.
 We all know the rhyme 1, 2, buckle my shoe.
 3, 4, knock on the door.
 Or should it be One, two, buckle my shoe.
 Three, four, knock on the door?
-This article is about how to use numbers and numerals within formal and informal writing to make sure it is consistent and easy to read.
-These rules are not applicable to very technical or scientific writing, and in those cases the appropriate style guide should be referred to.
-When using numbers in writing, whether it’s fiction, non-fiction or business documents, the main issue is whether to spell out the number or whether to use figures, but there are some other rules and exceptions to consider.
-We use abbreviations and acronyms every day without thinking about them, and we instantly know the meaning of many of them – abbreviations like FAQs, ETA, IQ, DVDs … And today's text language is full of abbreviations LOL (or lol if you are of the younger generation).
+Though a reader might not be conscious of it, if numbers are not formatted correctly and consistently, your writing will look unprofessional.
+This article is about how to make numbers and numerals in formal and informal writing consistent and easy to read in New Zealand English writing.
+Note that these guidelines don't apply to technical or scientific writing – refer to the appropriate style guide for these styles.
+The most common question for writing numbers, whether it’s fiction, non-fiction or business documents, is whether to spell out the number or whether to use the numeral, but there are also other rules and exceptions to consider.
+As always, first check if your organisation has a style guide, and follow that.
+If there is no style guide, then the guidelines below will help you decide how to write numbers in New Zealand English.
+We use abbreviations and acronyms every day without thinking about them, and we instantly know the meaning of many of them – like FAQs, ETA, IQ, DVDs.
+And today's text language is full of them, LOL (or lol if you are of the younger generation).

 Hi, I'm Marja!You'll find all my advice about creating professional, Categories